andrewtbanks/GroundWaterTutor/README.md

 ### Installation
 Download directory as a .zip file.
 Extract the contents of the file anywhere and run GroundWaterTutor_setup.exe to install GroundWaterTutor and the Matlab RUNTIME (9.3) support libraries.
 In total this will take approximately 1 GB of space on your computer.
 After installation, place the executables for MODFLOW (mf2005.exe) and MODPATH (MPath7.exe) into a folder anywhere on your computer.
 Anytime you startup GroundWaterTutor, you will need to identify this directory.
 All model files for MODFLOW and MODPATH created by GroundWaterTutor are stored in this directory.

+A tutorial on how to use the software is provided in the first section of the sample exercise document

 # GroundWaterTutor - An Interactive Computer Module for Groundwater Education
 ## Developed by Andrew T. Banks and Mary C. Hill
 ## University of Kansas - Department of Geology